sguha-work/life-db-js/README.md

 * **Step 4:** Start using methods of LifeDB

 ### Function Description
 This section contains the description of the public methods availeble in LifeDB class.
-Examples are given in the next section
 * **1> The constructor**

 When the database is initialized the constructor is called.
 The parameters of the constructor is described below.